fhiso/tsc-governance/board/by-laws.md

 ### 10.2 FHISO Technical Standing Committee

-The Technical Standing Committee coordinates its activities with the Board in order to achieve FHISO's mission, purpose, and scope.
+The Technical Standing Committee (TSC) is responsible for coordinating work towards FHISO’s technical goals.

 The committee

+a.  determines the overall strategy for technical work, which is
+    reviewed by the Board and made available to the general membership;
-a.  determines the requirements for (scope of work, deliverables, time
+b.  determines the requirements for all technical work, including the
-    and resource requirements) for all Technical Project work;
-b.  initiates or approves all Technical Project work
+    scope of work, expected deliverables, time and resource requirements; and
+c.  determines technical priorities unless the Board determines
+    otherwise, either on their own or following an appeal from members per Article 18.

+Additional roles of the Technical Standing Committee are documented in the Technical Standing Committee Charter, including

+d.  defining of technical processes and policies;
-c.  oversees all technical work
+e.  overseeing all technical work;
-d.  directs and/or develops and maintains requisite Project Team
-    Directives
-e.  may appoint Coordinators and other Project Team members and assigns
-    other roles as appropriate
+f.  assigning technical leadership roles to FHISO members as
-f.  suspends or dissolves Technical Project Teams
-g.  is responsible for resolving issues of coordination involving
-    Technical Project Teams
-h.  monitors and, as practical, arranges support for the implementation
-    of FHISO standards.
+    appropriate;
+g.  defining which roles provide membership of the Technical Standing
+    Committee beyond those outlined in these by-laws; and
+h.  recommending proposed standards for ratification under Article 10A.

-The Technical Standing Committee Charter and its rules for operations and guidance (the "Technical Standing Committee Operations and Policy Manual") are subject to approval by the Board, filed with the Secretary and made part of the FHISO Manual.
+The Technical Standing Committee Charter is subject to approval by the Board.

 There shall be no fewer than two officers of the Technical Standing Committee; their titles and duties are set forth below.
 The Board may